Grading System and Grade Level Promotion

 Selected Level 1 and elective courses, Honors Level, and Advanced Placement courses are given additional weight for purposes of calculating a student's class rank and honor roll status.
 These courses are weighted due to increased student work load and teacher expectations.
 To obtain the weighted grade, the grade assigned by the teacher is multiplied by the number of credits established for the course and then by a factor of 1.01, 1.03, or 1.06 respectively.
 Weighting for each course is contained within the Course Selection Manual.
 The actual grade assigned by the teacher appears on the report card.

-Grade Level Promotion for Class of 2017
+Grade Level Promotion

 Students attending the high school are required to sign up for six credits per year.
 To be promoted from one grade level to the next, students must earn the following credits: